 Parents who wish to come inside the building to pick up their child(ren) may do so this school year.
-However, parents will only be allowed in the building from 2:45 p.m. - 3:15 p.m.
-You will need to wait patiently in the atrium for students to be dismissed.
-No family member(s) will be allowed to enter their students' CLS area or classrooms.
+You will need to sign in at the front office and then wait in the atrium for students to be dismissed.
+PreK parents may wait in the atrium in front of the PreK CLS area.